← Back to Resources

 • Lost revenue opportunities when delivery windows close

 Most rejections stem from documentation errors rather than actual part nonconformance.
 The hardware might be perfectly compliant, but incomplete or inaccurate paperwork leads to rejection just as quickly as dimensional discrepancies.
-The good news?
-These errors are preventable with proper planning and the right quality management tools.
+The good news: these errors are preventable with proper planning and the right quality management tools.

-The Top 5 FAI Rejection Reasons
+The top 5 FAI rejection reasons

 Based on industry guidance from major aerospace primes, here are the most common reasons First Article Inspection Reports get rejected:

-1. Missing Characteristics or Notes
+1. Missing characteristics or notes

 Every dimension, note, and requirement on the engineering drawing must appear in your FAIR with a recorded measurement.
 Using "accept" or "OK" without actual measurement data is unacceptable.

-Special processes—heat treating, plating, welding, NDT—require certifications from approved suppliers.
+Special processes -- heat treating, plating, welding, NDT -- require certifications from approved suppliers.
 Common errors include:

 • Using processors not on the customer's approved supplier list